C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ## Project Background
 Like some others, I have some expired Google Nest Protects, which I wanted to replace with a cheaper / more-scalable alternative.
 But above all, I wanted to realise a trustworthy fire/CO alarm system, which integrates with HomeAssistant.

-In pursuit of this, I initially purchased the FireAngel's commercial IoT solution; The 'Connected Gateway', but after a few basic tests, I found it to be a dreadfully unreliable piece of kit.
+In pursuit of this, I initially purchased FireAngel's commercial IoT solution; The 'Connected Gateway', but after a few basic tests, I found it to be a dreadfully unreliable piece of kit.
 In the end, I lost all faith in the Gateway and instead, I decided to build my own bridge from a donor radio module.

 ## Rant about the FireAngel Pro Connected Gateway
 What was so bad about the gateway?...

-As part of my testing, I removed all the alarms at once, and it didn't notice!
+As part of my initial testing, I removed all the alarms from my property, ran a test, and it didn't notice!

-When I pressed the 'test' button in the App, it still reported all alarms 'online'.
+In fact, when I pressed the 'test' button in the App, it took a while to time-out and then reported that all my alarms were 'online'.

-In fact, after leaving the gateway completely unplugged for almost a year, the FireAngel app still says one alarm is online, and shows some obnoxious message "Monitoring the risk to your home in real time using complex algorithms… Risk is low!?!”.
+Even worse, after leaving the gateway completely unplugged for almost a year, the FireAngel App still tells me that one alarm is online.
+It also shows some obnoxious message "Monitoring the risk to your home in real time using complex algorithms… Risk is low!?!”.

-I don't know what these "complex algorithms" are, but they did not work for me!
-Which I'm glad I found out from testing, before putting any faith in the solution.
+I don't know what these "complex algorithms" are, but the fact that they've concluded "me and my family are safe" after being offline for 9 months did not give me much confidence.

+I'm just glad I found this out from testing, before putting any faith in the solution.

 ![App after 9 months offline](https://github.com/C19HOP/WiSafe2-to-HomeAssistant-Bridge/blob/master/FireAngelProConnectedGateway/FireAngelApp.png)